microsoft/archived-confidential-sidecar-containers/examples/encfs/README.md

 ```

 #### 9. Encrypted Filesystem
-The user needs to instantiate an [Azure Storage Container](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-blobs-upload) onto which the encrypted filesystem will be uploaded.
+The user needs to instantiate an [Azure Storage Container](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-create?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&bc=%2Fazure%2Fstorage%2Fblobs%2Fbreadcrumb%2Ftoc.json&tabs=azure-portal) onto which the encrypted filesystem will be uploaded.
 The roles *Reader* and *Storage Blob Reader* roles need to be assigned to the user-assigned managed identity.
-The url of the created storage blob needs to be copied into [`encfs-sidecar-args.json`](encfs-sidecar-args.json#L5) file.

-At this point, the `encfs-sidecar-args.json` file should be completely filled out and the user needs to base64 encode the contents and copy it to [`EncfsSideCarArgs`](aci-arm-template.json#L36).
+Additionally, the role of *Storage Blob Contributor* needs to be assigned for a read-write filesystem.

 The script `generatefs/generatefs.sh` creates `encfs.img` with the contents of the `generatefs/filesystem` directory.
 You may need to adjust the size of the image in the script, as it isn't calculated automatically.